-Figure 4.1: This example demonstrates a product backlog being broken down into prioritised tasks using the MoSCoW techinique.

 Must have

 In order to build a 3D voxel-based engine, a graphics component for rendering the terrain on screen is essential.
-For making the environment destructible, a physics component for handling collision detection between the voxels and the brush used for Boolean operations is a requirement. a graphical user interface for manipulating voxels would greatly benefit the development of the environment.
+For making the environment destructible, a physics component for handling collision detection between the voxels and the brush used for Boolean operations is a requirement.
+A graphical user interface for manipulating voxels would greatly benefit the development of the environment.

 For the first iteration, there should be a workable camera set up and the initialisation of Direct 3D should be refactored into its own class to separate from the application’s functionality.